Steven B. Burg, Ph.D.

 Philosophy Department, in 2013 I was appointed by the Governor of Pennsylvania

 to serve on the Pennsylvania State Preservation Board.
-I also serve as the Second Vice President for Planning of
+I also serve as Vice President of

-the Shippensburg Historical Society, the Assistant Editor of the Franklin
+the Shippensburg Historical Society, the Editor of the Franklin

 County Historical Society’s journal Franklin